Pathaan (film): Theatrical

 Pathaan was theatrically released, in standard, IMAX and 4DX versions, in India on 25 January 2023, coinciding with Indian Republic Day weekend along with dubbed versions in Tamil and Telugu.
 Pathaan was the first Indian film to release in the novel ICE theatre format.
 The film was released in 8000 screens worldwide, which included 5000 screens in Hindi and 450 screens in Tamil and Telugu versions within India.

+The film was theatrically released in Bangladesh on 12 May 2023 and thus became the first Hindi film to be released in the country.
+The film was released in Russia on 13 July 2023.
+The film was also released in Japan on 1 September 2023.

 Home media

-The digital rights of the film were acquired by Amazon Prime Video, where it is scheduled to be premiere on 22 March 2023.
+The digital streaming rights of Pathaan were sold to Amazon Prime Video for ₹100 crore.
+On the platform, the film's extended version was premiered on 22 March 2023 in Hindi, Tamil and Telugu.

+The satellite rights were acquired by Colors Cineplex, where it premiered on 25 May 2025.

 Reception

 Critical response

-Pathaan received positive reviews from critics, with praise for its action sequences, music and cast performances (especially Khan, Padukone and Abraham).
-On the review aggregator website Rotten Tomatoes, the film has an approval rating of 85%, with an average score of 6.9/10, based on reviews from 27 critics.
+Pathaan received generally positive reviews from critics.
+On the review aggregator website Rotten Tomatoes, the film has an approval rating of 82%, with an average score of 6.9/10, based on reviews from 34 critics.
 The site's critical consensus reads, "A slightly slapdash but still intoxicating blend of occasionally disparate ingredients, Pathaan offers over-the-top action thrills with Bollywood bells and whistles".